RobertRusev/NLP-FinHeadlines-MoodTracker/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us at robert.rusev@yahoo.com (mailto:robert.rusev@yahoo.com).
+If you have any questions or suggestions, feel free to contact me at robert.rusev@yahoo.com .